 You’ve seen the signs for a while.
 Rising energy bills, drafts by the crawlspace, and even cold floors signal a need for insulation.
 Replacing the insulation in your home can be a bit overwhelming.

-Maybe you have a vague idea about what R-values mean, but how do you know whether you need R-13 or R-30?
+You may have a vague idea about what R-values mean, but how do you know whether you need R-13 or R-30?

 How Thick is R13 Insulation?

-There are many R-13 insulation options to choose from, including fiberglass and rigid foam sheets.
+There are many R13 insulation options to choose from, including fiberglass and rigid foam sheets.
 Though they all share an R-value, these products come in different thicknesses.

 For a quick primer on the difference between foam and batt insulation, click the link to my article explaining the differences.

-R-13 fiberglass batt insulation is typically 3½ inches thick.
+R13 fiberglass batt insulation is typically 3½ inches thick.
 However, some manufacturers offer slightly thicker batt, up to 3⅝ inches thick.
-Fiberglass batt is more flexible with room to compress to fit into tight spots.
+Fiberglass batt is more flexible, with room to compress to fit into tight spots.

-Rigid foam insulation comes in dense, rigid four-foot by eight-foot sheets, making it easy to cut the insulation to size.
-The foam sheets can be anywhere from ½-inch to six inches thick, depending on the R-value and manufacturer.
+Rigid foam insulation comes in dense, rigid four-foot by eight-foot sheets, making cutting the insulation to size easy.
+Depending on the R-value and manufacturer, the foam sheets can be anywhere from ½-inch to six inches thick.

-Most R-13 rigid foam sheets are around two inches to 2½ inches thick.
+Most R13 rigid foam sheets are around two inches to 2½ inches thick.
 Unlike batt insulation, you don’t have to worry about compressing foam insulation type because it’s so dense.

 According to the US Department of Energy, insulation thickness matters.
 Any changes can affect the R-value of the insulation.

 On the other hand, doubling the insulation, like putting two sheets of rigid foam together, can double the R-value and overall effectiveness.

-What Is R-13 Insulation Used For?
+What Is R13 Insulation Used For?

 Think of R-13 insulation as a giant blanket for your home.
 It fits perfectly into most walls, floors, and ceilings to manage temperature and moisture.

-R-13 insulation is common in warmer climates, like Florida and Texas, because it offers a layer of protection and thermal resistance.
+R13 insulation is common in warmer climates, like Florida and Texas, because it offers additional protection and thermal resistance.

-That said, R-13 insulation can fit nicely in attic spaces, but it’s best used to enhance existing or higher R-value insulation.
+R13 insulation can fit nicely in attic spaces, but it’s best used to enhance existing or higher R-value insulation.

-R-13 insulation works well for exterior walls because it’s made to fit those spaces, and it’s easy to install in exterior walls because you can wiggle it into place for a snug fit.
+R13 insulation works well for exterior walls because it’s made to fit those spaces, and it’s easy to install in exterior walls because you can wiggle it into place for a snug fit.

 Unfortunately, R-13 insulation might not be enough for exterior walls in colder climates.

-Ceilings run into similar situations as attics with heat rising and potentially escaping.
+Ceilings run into similar situations as attics, with heat rising and potentially escaping.
 It can be a good option for enhancing existing insulation.